idescat/visual/readme.md

 * Counties of Catalonia by municipalities (41 maps)
 * United States of America by states (1 map)

-They are stored at the [maps folder](https://github.com/idescat/visual/tree/master/maps).
+These are stored in the [maps folder](https://github.com/idescat/visual/tree/master/maps).

 A map is a UTF-8 Javascript file that adds a new property (the name of the map) to the VisualJS.map object.
 The value of this new property is a Visual map object.